-Isle of Skye, or Skye, is the most northerly and largest major island in Inner Hebrides of Scotland.
-Its peninsulas radiate from the mountainous centre dominated by Cuillins, with its rocky slopes providing some of the country's most dramatic mountain scenery.
+Isle of Skye is the northernmost and largest of Scotland's Inner Hebrides Islands.
+Its peninsulas radiate from the mountainous center (dominated by the Cuillin mountain range), with rocky slopes ranked among the country's most dramatic sceneries.

-- Portree cruise port has a harbour with a pier.
-The town is popular as the home of the Quidditch team (Harry Potter) called 'Pride of Portree".
-Among the town's attractions is the Aros museum (Gaelic heritage themed).
+Portree is popular as the home of the Quidditch team (Harry Potter) called "Pride of Portree".
+Among the town's attractions is the Aros museum (Gaelic heritage-themed).
 The name Portree could be translated as Port Rìgh (meaning "king's port") or as Port Ruighe (meaning "slope harbour").

-- Armadale is a village in the island's southern end.
-There is a tourist centre located next to the Armadale Castle's ruins.
+Armadale is a village in the island's southern end.
+There is a tourist centre located next to Armadale Castle's ruins.
 Sabhal Mor Ostaig is a Gaelic learning centre.
-Armadale port is small, with a pier, and serves mainly the regular Caledonian MacBrayne ferries to Mallaig.

-- Dunvegan is famous with its Dunvegan Castle (Clan MacLeod).
-In the recent years it becomes an increasingly popular holiday vacation destination.
+Dunvegan is famous for its Dunvegan Castle (Clan MacLeod).
+In recent years it became an increasingly popular holiday vacation travel destination.

 Isle of Skye cruise terminal